paul-at-nangalan/hf-adaptor/README.md

 # hf-adaptor
-A Golang adaptor for interacting with HuggingFace LLM models using an OpenAI API compatible interface.
+A Golang adaptor for interacting with HuggingFace LLM models using the HUGS API compatible interface.
 This is still WIP, but hope it's useful to someone.

 # TGI type models